Regulatory Model Numbers

 Switch Indicators

-Front panel LEDs are located on the right side of the chassis and display system, fan, and power supply status.
-Front Panel displays the front panels of all switches covered by this guide.
+The front panel LEDs on the chassis's right side display the system, fan, and power supply status.
+The Front Panel displays the front panels of all switches covered by this guide.

 Figure 1.
 System Status Indicators